‘Flames were huge’: Pro motocross rider loses bikes, gear in garage fire

 It’s also where he kept old and new racing bikes.
 Jason has been motor cross racing since he was nine-years-old.

-“I had over ten bikes in there and all my race gas and my gasoline and everything that was in there for the bikes, so the fire eventually started to get worse,” said Richey.
+“I had over 10 bikes in there and all my race gas and my gasoline and everything that was in there for the bikes, so the fire eventually started to get worse.”

 Firefighters put out the flames, but investigators were unable to determine the cause.
 The division chief says the building and contents were too destroyed to tell what happened.

-“I only want to say I bought it probably, it was less than a month ago,” said Richey.
+“I only want to say I bought it probably, it was less than a month ago.”

 It’s a loss that Jason says, he can’t wrap his head around.

-“Really everything I own was in there to be honest with you,” said Richey.
+“Really, everything I own was in there to be honest with you.”

 Jason says he would like to continue to ride, but he will need to work to replace his bikes and gear first.